aspose-html/aspose-html-reference-tutorials/content/english/net/html-document-manipulation/editing-a-document/_index.md

 ---
 title: Editing a Document in .NET with Aspose.HTML
-linktitle: Editing a Document in .NET with Aspose.HTML
+linktitle: Editing a Document in .NET
 second_title: Aspose.Slides .NET HTML manipulation API
 description: Create captivating web content with Aspose.HTML for .NET.
 Learn how to manipulate HTML, CSS, and more.
 type: docs